bazmurphy/immersive-go-course/projects/buggy-app/CODE.md

-# Notes to Understand the App
+# Understanding the App Code

----

-I will start here as it is the entry point of the API Service

 ## `/cmd/api/main_cmd.go`

+-I will start here as it is the entry point of the API Service

 -`port` the API Service will listen on (from)